AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/launches/promoting.md

 1. Enter the required details:
    * **Target**
      * **Promotion target** - You can promote to any of the sources.
-     * **Delete launch after promotion** - After promotion the selected launch, and any launches nested within it, will be deleted.
+     * **Delete launch after promotion** - After promotion, the selected launch, and any launches nested within it, are deleted.
    * **Scope** - Here you can select whether to promote the entire launch, or only pages that have actually been edited.
 If the latter, you can then select to include/exclude sub-pages.
 The default configuration is to only promote page changes for the current page:
       * **Promote full launch**
       * **Promote modified pages**